berachain/docs/apps/bex/content/learn/concepts/flash-loans.md

 ## Future Availability

 While flash loans technically exist in the current implementation, their use is rendered impractical due to a high fee setting.
-The ability to enable flash loans in the future lies with BEX governance.
+The ability to enable flash loans in the future lies with BeraSwap governance.